 The London Eye With Kids

-This is one of my favourites and is where you see just how small London is, you can see everything from up there.
+This is one of my favourites activities with kids in London and is where you see just how small London is, you can see everything from up there.

-I’ve not taken the children since they were babies, I have a feeling children may find it a little dull, this one is more for the grown-ups.
+I’ve have taken the children since as babies, toddlers and teens and each time they loved the ride.
+I have a feeling some children may find it a little dull, it’s not a thrill ride.

 The London Eye does seem to be open, with reduced capacity for social distancing.
 This attraction is always one to book online, I’ve seen horrendous queues here for tickets.
 Book your London Eye visit here.

-If you like views from high places also consider The View From The Shard.
+If you like views from high places also consider The View From The Shard in London.

 NEW for kids Summer – The Terrible Thames